TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 ![status](images/torguard/status.png)

-You will also receive a e-mail with the ports you forwarded.
+You will also receive an e-mail with the ports you forwarded.

 !!!
-Note "Normally it takes only a short while for the ports to be approved, if it takes longer or you get `PENDING` I suggest pinging the server again (or choose another server) to attempt to get a new IP.
+Note "Normally it takes only a short while for the ports to be approved, if it takes longer or you get `PENDING` we suggest pinging the server again (or choose another server) to attempt to get a new IP.
 You can then retry the process with the new IP."

 ---